tuva-health/docs/docs/terminology/calendar/calendar.md

 :::info

 This data set is too large to display.
-Please see our [quickstart guide](../quickstart.md) for more information on how to load it into your data warehouse.
+The best way to view this code set is by downloading it to your data warehouse by following the instructions in our quickstart guide.

 :::